alexandrenolla/REST-API-Python/readme.md

-REST API developed with Flask, which enables the storage and presentation of expense records.
-This API uses an HTTP POST request to record new expenses and an HTTP GET request to list the expenses recorded during the current month.
+API developed with Flask and SQLAlchemy, for the storage and presentation of expense records.
+This API uses an HTTP POST request to register new expenses and an HTTP GET request to list the recorded expenses, with a display filter for the current month.